Transcript: Vitamin D Supplements May Be Necessary

 Even in Boston, though, all it takes is 10-12 minutes of midday summer sun, without sunblock—if, you’re a young, pale, naked Caucasian.
 But then, you’re golden!
 Actually, you’d be a little pink.
 Note, though, if you’re some old white guy prancing around naked on the Commons, you’re not going to make it.

-As I’m hope you’re beginning to appreciate, it’s not easy to make one-size fits all recommendations for how much sun exposure one might need.
-And “Low vitamin D status despite abundant sun exposure” has been found even in the best of circumstances: young, half naked skateboarders in Honolulu, mostly caucasion, averaging 30 hours of sun a week, and 51% didn’t even make it to 30.
+As I hope you’re beginning to appreciate, it’s not easy to make a one-size-fits-all recommendation for how much sun exposure one might need.
+And “Low vitamin D Status despite Abundant Sun Exposure” has been found even in the best of circumstances: young, half-naked skateboarders in Honolulu, mostly Caucasian, averaging 30 hours of sun a week—and 51% didn’t even make it to 30.
 If they can’t, who can?

-And these days, even if we’re an albino nudist at the equator, how often might we be getting outside in middle of the day with a deskjob?
+And these days, even if we’re an albino nudist at the Equator, how often might we be getting outside in the middle of the day with a desk job?

 So, if we’re really interested in getting to the vitamin D level associated with the lowest mortality rates, and our lifestyle or latitude won’t allow us the necessary sun exposure, then one needs to take vitamin D supplements.
 The piddly amount added to soy milk, calf milk, margarine, or mushrooms would simply not be enough.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.